Daulet Sembaev: Death

-On 15 November 2021, it was reported that Sembaev had passed away at the age of 86, subsequently the same day as National Currency Day of Kazakhstan was being celebrated.
+On 15 November 2021, it was reported that Sembaev had died at the age of 86, subsequently the same day as National Currency Day of Kazakhstan was being celebrated.
 According to Sembaev's close friends, Daulet himself died peacefully in his home while surrounded by relatives.
 As a result of his passing, condolences were expressed by Kazakh President Kassym-Jomart Tokayev and former President Nursultan Nazarbayev in a letter saying how Sembaev was "highly respected by many" and that "his bright image" will always be remembered by the public.